haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/cli/config-cli-subcommands-static-view.md

     ---

 #### Generating static view files for one theme and one area
-The following command generates static view files for all languages, the {% glossarytooltip b00459e5-a793-44dd-98d5-852ab33fc344 %}frontend{% endglossarytooltip %} area only, the Magento Luma theme only, without generating fonts:
+The following command generates static view files for all languages, the {% glossarytooltip b00459e5-a793-44dd-98d5-852ab33fc344 %}前端{% endglossarytooltip %} area only, the Magento Luma theme only, without generating fonts:

     bin/magento setup:static-content:deploy --area frontend --no-fonts --theme Magento/luma